ietf-wg-acme/acme/draft-ietf-acme-acme.md

   B, the ACME server grants authorization to account key B (the MitM) instead of account key A (the legitimate domain holder)

-All of the challenges above that require an out-of-band query by the server have a binding to the account private key, such that only the account private key holder can successfully respond to the validation query:
+All of the challenges above have a binding between the account private key and the validation query made by the server, via the key authorization.
+The key authorization is signed by the account private key, reflects the corresponding public key, and is provided to the server in the validation response.

-* HTTP: The value provided in the validation request is signed by the account private key.
-* TLS SNI: The validation TLS request uses the account key pair as the server's key pair.
-* DNS: The MAC covers the account key, and the MAC key is derived from an ECDH public key signed with the account private key.

 The association of challenges to identifiers is typically done by requiring the client to perform some action that only someone who effectively controls the